 Click the button + New Opportunity in the top right corner to create a New Opportunity

-Once done, you may click on the Create button at the bottom of the prompt (you might need to scroll down to see the Create button:
+Once done, click the Create Opportunity button at the bottom of the prompt (you might need to scroll down to see the Create button)

-⚠️ If testing, don’t use your real number—it’s linked to a contractor profile, so you won’t receive homeowner info.
+⚠️ If doing a test Opportunity/Project, don’t use your real number—it’s linked to your contractor profile already so you can't register your real number as a 'test' client Opportunity/Project.

-AI Estimate Generator: Type a simple description like “Bathroom remodel” to auto-generate line items.
+AI Estimate Generator: Type a simple description like “Bathroom remodel” or the whole details to auto-generate line items.
+Choose between Standard and Advanced estimate mode.
+Then hit Generate.

 Eano Default Templates: Choose from prebuilt templates suitable for common project types.